 Marseille is the oldest city in France, and today the 2nd largest.
 It was founded in 600 BC as the Greek colony of Massalia.
 Its strategic location on the Mediterranean sea made it an important trading port.

-14. Oldest French King
+14. Oldest French King was Clovis I

 After the fall of the Roman Empire came a Germanic tribe named the Franks.
 They defeated the Gauls across much of the country (although a strong gaellic presence remains in Bretagne.)
 The country France is named after the Franks.